JackAgren/drone_cones_project/high level design/High Level Design Doc.md

 * **Finance Table** - This table of the database holds current state of the business finance.
 It also has operations to add or deplete cash.
 The database might hold the following info:

     * Current Balance - How much money the company currently has.
-    * Start of Month Balance - How much money the company had a start of current month.
+    * Start of Month Balance - How much money the company had at the start of current month.
     * Earnings/Deficit of Month Amount - How much money earned or lost for the current month.

 * **Finance Report Generator** - This will allow admins to have a report of earnings, costs, and other relevant financial info.